afifshomali/ObsidianVault/CS 412/Data & Measurements.md

 ![[Pasted image 20240829114234.png]]
 - [[Pearson chi-squared statistic & Test]]
 ![[Pasted image 20240829114341.png]]
+Since you know row sums and column sums, we have 4 total cells that a free to vary, the other 5 cells will be fixed.
 ![[Pasted image 20240829114401.png]]
 ![[Pasted image 20240829114443.png]]
 ![[Pasted image 20240829114429.png]]